rgolstani/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Introduction

-The details about the concepts behinde these measures can be found on the *features_info.txt*.
+The details about the concepts behind these measures can be found in *features_info.txt*.

 As stated in the above mentioned file, there some important information on the features names.

 Thus, we decided to break it down in two variables: measure and axis, and put the aggregation function on columns.
-Here is some exemples of this break.
-For the tridimensional magnitude signals, the contents of the "axis" column is NA.
+Here is some examples of this break.
+For the three-dimensional magnitude signals, the contents of the "axis" column is NA.

 field                   |measure       | axis                 | destination variable
 ----------------------- |-----------   | -------------------  | --------------------